How Gentle Giant Created a Masterpiece With ‘Octopus’

-In progressive rock's dusty ol’ 1970s yearbook, bands like Yes and Genesis were Most Likely To Succeed.
+In progressive rock's dusty ol' '70s yearbook, bands like Yes and Genesis were Most Likely to Succeed.
 Gentle Giant, on the other hand, were the brilliant and slightly awkward Class Clowns.
-And they were never as awkward or brilliant as they were on their 1972 masterstroke, ‘Octopus,’ which turns 40 this week.
+And they were never as awkward or brilliant as they were on their 1972 masterstroke, Octopus.

 In the liner notes to the album's 2011 reissue, multi-instrumentalist Phil Shulman stated, "The eight pieces (on the album) were originally intended as musical portraits of the band and roadies but found their own identity in the making.
 The title came from Bobbi, my wife, who recognized eight pieces with very different arms as a fair reflection of the band then."